sauterl/unilang/README.md

 ### Kotlin

-[Kotlin](https://kotlinlang.org/) is actually not a language, you have to learn during your studies, since it does not occur in any course as a mandatory language.
+[Kotlin](https://kotlinlang.org/) is actually not a language you _have_ to learn during your studies, since it does not occur in any course as a mandatory language.
 Nevertheless, I really recommend koltin, since I would call it a moden version of Java; It feels java-ish to write Kotlin, it is run in a JVM and you can still leverage the complete java-ecosystem, if you want to.

 **Tools:**